Flight-Free-UK/flight_free_uk_website/source/posts_travel/a-world-of-experience.html.markdown

   plane
 author: FlightFree UK
 read_time_minute: 5
+category: travel
 ---
 ![Mischa and Rosanna holding their ferry tickets](/images/uploads/rosanna_and_mischa.jpg "Mischa and Rosanna with their ferry tickets")

-## It was past midnight.
+### It was past midnight.

-### A group of 15 or so Japanese twenty-somethings were rushing from one side of the karaoke bar to the other in perfect unison, waving their hands above their heads to the music.
+##### A group of 15 or so Japanese twenty-somethings were rushing from one side of the karaoke bar to the other in perfect unison, waving their hands above their heads to the music.

 Three middle aged Chinese men at the bar were getting steadily more tipsy as they attempted to sing along and join in the dance.
 My partner Rosanna and I were trying not to get trampled in the stampede, two western tourists who had found our feet singing Oasis and Beatles songs earlier but were now totally out of our depth.